-- The impact of the proposed action upon water quality with respect to public health requirements, drinking water regulations, and applicable water quality standards. - The estimated quality and quantity of storm water runoff to be generated by increased impervious surface, methods of contaminant removal, methods of runoff redirection to recharge the aquifer, and groundwater under the direct influence of surface water. - Accidental or intentional contamination of groundwater. - Capacity of water resources to meet the agricultural needs. - Stormwater management controls to prevent pollution during construction and subsequent operations.
+- Describing water quality with respect to public health requirements, drinking water regulations, and applicable water quality standards. - Estimate quality and quantity of storm water runoff to be generated by increased impervious surface, methods of contaminant removal, methods of runoff redirection to recharge the aquifer, and groundwater under the direct influence of surface water. - Accidental or intentional contamination of groundwater. - Capacity of water resources to meet the agricultural needs.

-- Bulldozing jungles during construction could potentially cause runoff, pollute the beaches, and destroy marine life. - Effects of training and dredging on sedimentation stress for the coral reefs and other marine life. - Identifying ways to monitor and mitigate indirect impacts from sediments on coral reefs.
+- Stormwater management controls to prevent pollution during construction and subsequent operations. - Construction and bulldozing of the jungles that could potentially cause runoff, pollute the beaches, and destroy marine life. - Effects of training and dredging on sedimentation stress for the coral reefs and other marine life - Identify ways to monitor and mitigate indirect impacts from sediments on coral reefs.